cehirim1/parameterized_http_request_lab/README.md

-In this lab we will practice writing a controller layer in a Spring Boot project.
-We practised writing web apis and getting data into the APIs to a user using @RequestBody, @RequestParam and @PathVariable.
+In this lab we practiced writing a RESTful controller layer in a Spring Boot project.
+We wrote web apis and sent data into the APIs using @RequestBody, @RequestParam and @PathVariable.

 ### Link to API Documentation ###
 ***